goodeggs/unionized/README.md

 # Unionized

 A user-friendly factory system for easily building up complex objects.
-Entirely asynchronous.
+Can be either synchronous or asynchronous.
 Recommended for use in testing, but you never know where else this could be useful!

 [![NPM version](https://badge.fury.io/js/unionized.png)](http://badge.fury.io/js/unionized)